 What is Di Acetone Alcohol?

-Di acetone alcohol (also known as DAA, 4-hydroxy-4methyl-2-pentanone, and diacetone) is a clear, colourless, liquid that is soluble in water and miscible in oil and that has a mild odour.
+Di acetone alcohol (also known as DAA, 4-hydroxy-4methyl-2-pentanone, and diacetone) is a clear, colourless liquid with a mild odour, that is soluble in water and miscible in oil.
 It has the formula C6H12O2.
-It occurs naturally in the plant Sleepy Grass (achnatherum robustum) and is also prepared synthetically for use in the chemical and industrial industries.
+Di acetone alcohol occurs naturally in the plant Sleepy Grass (achnatherum robustum) and is prepared synthetically for use in the chemical and industrial industries.

 How is Di-Acetone Alcohol produced?